bilus/reforms/README.md

 ![](https://github.com/bilus/om-forms/blob/master/doc/images/hello-world.png)

-Note that `form` returns a data structure compatible with sablono which we then compile into a node.
+Note that `form` returns a data structure compatible with [sablono](https://github.com/r0man/sablono) which we then compile into a node using `sablono/html` above.

 #### Data binding